amelielabs/amelie-docs/content/architecture/_index.md

 ### Deterministic Executor

-There are a couple of approaches to handling distributed transaction concurrency issues.
-For a performance-oriented database, the obvious choice might be to introduce a conflict-resolving graph and deal with the necessity of garbage collection (MVCC).

-In the case of the highly parallel distributed in-memory database, we chose to follow a deterministic approach instead (Calvin-style) since it allows us to implement a highly performant execution pipeline without dealing with complex distributed snapshot issues and avoid multi-versioning.
+Amelie follows a deterministic transactions approach (Calvin-style) for transaction processing since it allows implementing a highly performant execution pipeline without dealing with complex distributed snapshot issues and avoids multi-versioning (MVCC) altogether.
+It does not require periodic garbage collection and VACUUM.

-Another reason is that Amelie is a document database, which makes it possible and easy to keep frequently accessed and updated data together for better performance.
 The Amelie executor plays a crucial role in the system.
 It is responsible for executing distributed transactions in a deterministic order, implementing Group Commit, and managing write-ahead logging (WAL).

 The executor is optimized for pipelining and optimistic execution.
 New requests will not wait for the Commit event for other ongoing transactions.
 Instead, the executor creates a dependency graph between transactions and performs Group Abort in case of failure and Group Commit in the likely case of success.
 One session always becomes Group Commit Leader to drive Group Commit logic.

 All transactions always operate on a **`STRICT SERIALIZABLE`** level.